swcarpentry/DEPRECATED-boot-camps/shell/basic_shell.md

 What just happened?

+Try pressing `s`, then hitting tab?

 When you hit the first `tab`, nothing happens.
-The reason is that there are multiple directories in the home directory which start with s.
+The reason is that there are multiple directories in the home directory which start with `s`.
 Thus, the shell does not know which one to fill in.
 When you hit `tab` again, the shell will list the possible choices.

 Tab completion can also fill in the names of programs.
 For example, enter `e<tab><tab>`.
 You will see the name of every program that starts with an e.
 One of those is echo.
 If you enter `ech<tab>`` you will see that `tab` completion works.